apache/parquet-format/Encryption.md

 The `path_in_schema` field in  `EncryptionWithColumnKey` structure is needed because the column name (path) is kept inside the encrypted `ColumnMetaData`.
-The column name can be used for explicit passing of decryption key for this column, without calling a key retrieval callback.
+The column name can be used for explicit passing of a decryption key for this column, without calling a key retrieval callback.

 ### Encryption key metadata
 A wide variety of services and tools for management of encryption keys exist in the industry